Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 • Show other documentation establishing that withholding is not necessary.
 This means documentation that proves that the foreign company cannot be treated as having a permanent establishment in the prevailing circumstances.

-If 'trade income' is paid for work falling into the following categories: building, earthmoving, water construction or other construction, installation, assembly, shipbuilding, transportation or cleaning services, caregiving or medical care services, the customer/payer cannot refrain from collecting tax at source unless the beneficiary is entered in the Prepayment Register in Finland, or shows a zero-rate card (10f.2 of the act on the taxation of nonresidents’ income).
+If trade income is paid for work falling into the following categories: building, earthmoving, water construction or other construction, installation, assembly, shipbuilding, transportation or cleaning services, caregiving or medical care services, the customer/payer cannot refrain from collecting tax at source unless the beneficiary is entered in the Prepayment Register in Finland, or shows a zero-rate card (section 10e, subsection 2 of the Act on the taxation of nonresidents’ income).